NCOR-US/IOF-BFO/README.md

 # IOF-BFO
 A repository for files developed for the Industrial Ontology Foundry.

-WARNING: This file is under active development and may change radically in the next few months.
-It is posted here in order to be accessible to the IOF community as it undergoes development.
+WARNING: The contents of this repository are under active development and may change radically in the next few months.
+They are posted here in order to be accessible to the IOF community as they undergo development.

 This repository contains:
 1. An owl implementation of the IOF's top terms ontology, serialized in Turtle